Tabla Classes

 Learn to play the Tabla – Tabla Classes in person and online.

-He has performed with various artists both in Europe and the US, playing north Indian classical, Bhajan, and Kirtan devotional and light classical singing.
+Daniel has performed with various artists both in Europe and the US, playing North Indian classical, Bhajan, and Kirtan devotional and light classical singing.
 He has also participated in various world music and jazz projects.
-Daniel moved from Vienna, Austria to Arizona in 1992 and soon after started teaching in AZ and now moved to San Francisco, CA. During the pandemic, all classes went online.
-This is now the new standard and complemented with occasional in-person classes and weekend workshops as well as student concerts.

 “Our older son has been learning Tabla from Daniel for over three years.
 We tried other teachers before, but there is absolutely no comparison between Daniel and others.
 He is very friendly with the children and at the same time works very effectively with them to ensure that they perform to their full potential.
 Inspired by his brother and Daniel, our younger son also started learning Tabla from Daniel in the last year.
 With great encouragement and support from Daniel, he also learned a lot in a short period.
 Daniel is a great musician and he is ever willing to pass his skills to his students.
 He is very accommodating of the needs of the parents and children and customizes the lesson plans accordingly We strongly recommend Daniel for anyone looking for a Tabla teacher.”- Seema and Kishore